Course - Reservoir Fluids and Flow - TPG4145

 Further on evaluation

-To pass the course, the students need to pass all the parts in the course.
+To pass the course, the students need to pass both parts in the course.

-Assessment for the course is partially based on group projects.
+Assessment for the project report is based on group work.
 If significant differences in the contributions from group members have been documented, individual adjustment of final grading may be considered.

 For a re-take of the course, all assessments during the course must be re-taken.